minzhang-1/PointHop2/README.md

     python3 train.py

 After the above training, we can evaluate the single model.
-You can also use the provided single model to do evaluation directly.
+You can also use the provided model to do evaluation directly.

     python3 evaluate.py